longway2go-ai/Delhi-NCR-Region-AQI-Forecasting-MASTERS/README.md

 ## 🔍 Key Findings

 **1. Log transform was not needed**
-Despite widespread heteroskedasticity (Breusch-Pagan p≈0), AQI skewness was near zero across all stations (max 0.31).
+Despite widespread heteroskedasticity (Breusch-Pagan p ≈ 0), AQI skewness was near zero across all stations (max 0.31).
 The heteroskedasticity was structural — driven by seasonal pollution cycles — and required GARCH rather than log transformation.

 **2. SARIMA significantly outperforms ARIMA**
-The intraday seasonal cycle (s=4) is strong enough that plain ARIMA captures it accidentally through near-unit-root AR coefficients, causing unrealistic oscillating forecasts.
+The intraday seasonal cycle (s = 4) is strong enough that plain ARIMA captures it accidentally through near-unit-root AR coefficients, causing unrealistic oscillating forecasts.
 SARIMA explicitly models this seasonal structure, improving AIC by ~116 points and producing cleaner forecasts.

 **3. GARCH improves uncertainty quantification, not point forecasts** GARCH does not change MAE/RMSE — it improves CI coverage by modelling volatility clustering.
-This is critical for public health decisions: models can now provide narrow confidence bands during calm summer periods and wide bands during volatile winter smog episodes.
+This is critical for public health decisions: models now provide narrow confidence bands during calm summer periods and wide bands during volatile winter smog episodes.

-**4. VECM was required over VAR**
+**4. VAR vs ARDL — different strengths**
-Johansen cointegration test revealed 6 cointegrating relationships among 7 variables — ignoring these (as VAR does) yields biased and inconsistent estimates.
-VECM's error correction coefficient for AQI (α = -0.0845) implies 8.45% of any disequilibrium corrects per 6-hour period, with full correction in approximately 3 days.
+VAR captures symmetric short-run interdependencies and allows IRF/FEVD analysis of how shocks propagate across variables.
+ARDL is more appropriate for point forecasting of AQI specifically — it has a clear dependent variable, handles the mixed I(0)/I(1) system without differencing all variables, and confirms a long-run equilibrium through the Bounds Test.
+The ARDL ECT coefficient (α ≈ −0.085 at NSIT Dwarka) implies approximately 8.5% of any disequilibrium corrects per 6-hour period, with full correction in roughly 3 days.

+**5. VECM was not applicable**
+The Johansen test was carried out but yielded spurious results (trace statistics far exceeding critical values) due to the mixed integration order of the variable set.
+ARDL's bounds test is the statistically correct long-run test for this data structure.

-**5. LSTM captures non-linear regime behaviour** During the extreme winter smog period (December 2025), LSTM outperformed all statistical models by learning non-linear, regime-switching relationships from multivariate features — behaviour that linear models like SARIMA and VECM inherently cannot capture.
+**6. LSTM captures non-linear regime behaviour** During the extreme winter smog period (December 2025), LSTM outperformed all statistical models by learning non-linear, regime-switching relationships from multivariate features — behaviour that linear models like SARIMA and VAR inherently cannot capture.

 ---

 ## 📉 Limitations

 - SARIMAX underperformed relative to SARIMA due to the challenge of obtaining accurate future exogenous values; lag-4 features partially addressed this
+- VAR requires all variables to be stationary — differencing temperature before VAR means the model captures changes in temperature rather than temperature levels, which may lose some interpretability
+- ARDL long-run coefficients are sensitive to lag selection; BIC-based parsimony was prioritised to avoid overfitting
 - LSTM performance is sensitive to hyperparameters and may require retuning for different stations or time periods
-- Statistical models (SARIMA, VECM) trained on typical conditions may underperform during structurally different extreme pollution episodes
+- Statistical models (SARIMA, ARDL) trained on typical conditions may underperform during structurally different extreme pollution episodes

 ---